panmar/playgl/README.md

 <p align="center"><img src="example.jpg" alt="example" width="600"/></p>

 __Playgl__ is a C++ header-only library for OpenGL prototyping (version 4.6-core).
 It was created as an easy-to-use playground for rendering techniques.
 It tries to abstract nitty-gritty details of gpu to allow user to focus on shaders workflow.
-It tries to keep OpenGL lightweight to allow easy tinkering if one needs it.
+It tries to keep GPU abstraction lightweight to allow easy tinkering if one needs it.
 Currently it supports only Windows MSVC compiler (C++17).
 The library is still in early stage of development and it is bound to change.

 ## Features
 * Orbit camera support